The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 I mean, it's like freaking huge.

-Yeah, when you you look at uh Christianity and uh Islam as well, the three Abrahamic religions.
+Yeah, when you look at Christianity and Islam, as well as the three Abrahamic religions, Christianity is pretty open-minded about Judaism.

-Of course, we got the Christian Zionists who I think are in a self-contradictory position.
+Of course, we got the Christian Zionists, who I think are in a self-contradictory position.

 They lack mental coherence.

-And the only one he found without any redeeming merit was Judaism.
+Mohatma Gandhi observed he had studied all the world's religions, and the only one he found without any redeeming merit was Judaism.

 Paul, Paul, your thoughts.

-I uh uh I enjoyed your characterization uh of the Zionist Christians as mentally incoherent and not heard that put together that way.
+I enjoyed your characterization of the Zionist Christians as mentally incoherent.

 Okay.

-Um yeah, I would just only add, you know, you've heard me before.
+Yeah, I would just only add, you know, you've heard me before.

-I know your guest probably hasn't, but uh I'm not one of these people that worries about books, you know, or isms, right?
+I know your guest probably hasn't, but I'm not one of these people that worries about books, you know, or isms, right?

-The town and so on and so forth.
+The Talmud, so on and so forth.

-And I believe that as much as anything, these people have been known for their behavior and not so much for their beliefs, and they've been expelled from many nations because of their behavior.
+And I believe that as much as anything, these people have been known for their behavior and not so much for their beliefs.

-And I think that in many ways behavior is innate.
+And I think that in many ways, behavior is innate.

 We've had these discussions before.